 Pedestrian footpaths are provided on both sides of all roads within the Estate.
-A Shared Path (pedestrians and cyclists) is provided along the southern side of Lenore Drive.
+A Shared Path (pedestrians and cyclists) is provided along the southern side of Lenore Drive and on Compass Avenue connecting with the Oakdale West Estate.
 Cyclists are to use this path, where practicable, and shall slow to pass pedestrians in a safe manner.